November 20, 2024

 November 06, 2024

-Matt Alt on clutter
+Matt Alt on minimalism

-Population decline notwithstanding, Japan is still home to 126 million people who live in a country the size of California.
+Ongoing population decline notwithstanding, Japan is still home to 126 million people who live in a country the size of California.
 Only 11 percent of the total land area is arable and less than a third of that is actually usable for housing.

 That certainly sounds like a good argument for a less-is-more lifestyle.
 Except what space is available is nowadays bound to be crammed to the gills with stuff (as George Carlin delightfully put it).